Blue Chip Stocks

 - Moderate growth potential: Because blue chips are already so large and successful, they may have limited room for further growth.

-- Low returns: Blue chips may be low-risk investments but their returns are normally low as well.
-Blue chips often lag the index in a bullish market.
+- Low returns: Blue chips may be low-risk investments, but their returns are normally low as well.
+In a bullish market, blue chips often lag the index.

 - Price: Because blue-chip companies are often large and very popular with investors, their share prices are generally much higher than growth stocks, making them less affordable.

 - Competition: Blue chips are not invulnerable to risks.
 Big corporations can be slow to respond to changing consumer behaviours, industry trends and technologies.
 New entrants or start-ups often make them a target for disruption.
-Think of national flag carriers and the threat posed by budget airlines or banks and their shake-up by fintech disruptors.
+Think of national flag carriers, the threat posed by budget airlines or banks, and their shake-up by fintech disruptors.

 Frequently Asked Questions

-Choose companies with low debts and good credit positions since such companies have a strong financial position to face adverse situations.
+Choose companies with low debts and good credit positions.
+Such companies have a strong financial position to face adverse situations.

 Analyse parameters like returns on equity (ROE) and returns on assets (ROA).